threepointone/react-act-examples/README.md

 expect(button.innerHTML).toBe(3); // this fails, it's actually "1"!
 ```

 The test fails, and `button.innerHTML` claims to be "1"!
 Well shit, at first, this seems annoying.
 But `act` has uncovered a potential bug here - if the handlers are ever called close to each other, it's possible that the handler will use stale data and miss some increments.
-The 'fix' is simple - we rewrite with the updater form ie - `setCtr(x => x + 1)`, and the test passes.
+The 'fix' is simple - we rewrite with 'setState' call with the updater form ie - `setCounter(x => x + 1)`, and the test passes.
 This demonstrates the value `act` brings to grouping and executing interactions together, resulting in more 'correct' code.
 Yay, thanks `act`!

+### timers

 Let's keep going.
 How about stuff based on timers?
 Let's write a component that 'ticks' after one second.